carpentries-incubator/geospatial-python/episodes/05-access-data.md

 items.save_object("rhodes_sentinel-2.json")
 ```

 This creates a file in GeoJSON format, which we will reuse here and in the next episodes.
 Note that this file contains the metadata of the files that meet out criteria.
-It does not include the data itself, only their metadata.
+It does not include the data itself, only their metadata and links to where the data files can be accessed.

 ## Access the assets